James B. McPherson: In popular media

 The alternate history novel Never Call Retreat: Lee and Grant: The Final Victory, by Newt Gingrich, and William R. Forstchen, includes McPherson as a major character.

 In another alternate history, If the South Had Won the Civil War by MacKinlay Kantor – in which the war ended in 1863 with a decisive Confederate victory – McPherson survived to become President of the United States for two terms in the 1880s and strongly pursue a line of reconciliation with the Confederate States.

 McPherson and his hat also feature prominently in the book Map of Thieves, by Michael Karpovage.

 McPherson has been mentioned several times on the Drunken Peasants podcast by host TJ Kirk who has stated he is a relative of McPherson's.
-Unless he is a very, very, very distant relative then he is not related to McPherson.
+Unless he is a very distant relative then he is not related to McPherson.
 One of McPherson's brothers died without issue, the other had one son, who then died without issue.
 McPherson's sister Emeline had 3 children, with only her oldest daughter, Emma McPherson VanderCook, having living decedents today; none of whom are TJ Kirk.
+In 2023 Kirk stated that it was possible that the claims of his ancestry to McPherson were just "family bullshit".

 The 1939 film Union Pacific depicts a (fictional) steam locomotive named after McPherson.